-Thank you for your interest in applying for an organizational grant from Frisco Arts.
+Thank you for your interest in applying for an Arts Tourism grant from Frisco Arts.
+All programs must be presented in the city of Frisco.
 The City of Frisco commits a portion of money raised from the City’s Hotel Occupancy Tax to support arts organizations that create quality programming and increase tourism.
 As the official arts advocacy agency of the City of Frisco, Frisco Arts distributes these funds on behalf of the City Council.

 All non-profit arts organizations who offer arts and entertainment options to citizens in Frisco are welcome to apply.
 Email with any questions.
 APPLICATION IS DUE BY MIDNIGHT ON MARCH 15, 2020.

 The 2020-2021 Grant Application is an online Google form that must be submitted with 2 additional required forms.
 The 2 forms required to submit are:

 Organizational 3-Year Budget Form

 These documents can be downloaded below and must be uploaded to the 2020-2021 Grant Application.
 Instructions are in the grant application.
 Do NOT email them or they may not be attached to your application.